A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-Note that the diversity term can be rewritten as $\mathcal{H}(\hat{\mathcal{Y}_t}) = -\text{KL}(\bar{p}_\theta(y)||\mathcal{U}) + \log C$, where $\bar{p}_\theta(y)$ is the average label distribution in the target domain, and $\mathcal{U}$ denotes a $C$-dimensional uniform vector.
-This term alone has also been used in many SFDA methods \cite{hou2021visualizing,du2021generation,yang2021exploiting,chen2022contrastive,kundu2022concurrent,panagiotakopoulos2022online,tian2022source_tist,panagiotakopoulos2022online,thopalli2022domain} to avoid class collapse.
-To better guide the learning process, previous works \cite{krause2010discriminative,hu2017learning} modify the mutual information regularization by substituting a reference class-ratio distribution in place of $\mathcal{U}$.
-Different from AdaMI \cite{bateson2022source} that leverages the target class ratio as a prior, UMAD \cite{liang2021umad} utilizes the flattened label distribution within a mini-batch instead to mitigate the class imbalance problem, and AUGCO \cite{prabhu2022augco} maintains the moving average of the predictions as the reference distribution.
+It is worth noting that the diversity term can be rewritten as $\mathcal{H}(\hat{\mathcal{Y}_t}) = -\text{KL}(\bar{p}_\theta(y)||\mathcal{U}) + \log C$, where $\bar{p}_\theta(y)$ denotes the average label distribution in the target domain, and $\mathcal{U}$ is a $C$-dimensional uniform vector.
+This term alone has also been employed in numerous TTDA methods \citep{hou2021visualizing,yang2021exploiting,chen2022contrastive,kundu2022concurrent,panagiotakopoulos2022online,tian2023source,panagiotakopoulos2022online,thopalli2022domain} to prevent class collapse.
+To better guide the learning process, a few works \citep{krause2010discriminative,hu2017learning} modify the mutual information regularization by substituting a reference class-ratio distribution in place of $\mathcal{U}$.
+Unlike AdaMI \citep{bateson2022source}, which leverages the target class ratio as a prior, UMAD \citep{liang2021umad} utilizes the flattened label distribution within a mini-batch instead to mitigate the class imbalance problem, and AUGCO \citep{prabhu2022augco} maintains the moving average of the predictions as the reference distribution.

-\method{Explicit clustering} On top of these clustering-promoting output-level regularizations, other clustering-based methods \cite{li2021imbalanced,liu2022source_eccv,zhao2022adaptive} explicitly perform feature-level clustering to encourage more discriminative decision boundaries.
-Specifically, both ISFDA \cite{li2021imbalanced} and LCCL \cite{zhao2022adaptive} rely on the pseudo labels and pull closer features from the same class while pushing farther those from different classes.
-SDA-FAS \cite{liu2022source_eccv} leverages the prototypical contrastive alignment scheme to match target features and features of the source prototypes.
-Inspired by neighborhood clustering \cite{saito2020universal}, CPGA \cite{qiu2021source} and StickerDA \cite{kundu2022concurrent} calculate the normalized instance-to-instance similarity with a memory bank $\{\bar{g}(x_i)\}_{i=1}^{n_t}$ and thus minimize the following entropy,

-where $s_{ij}=\frac{exp(g(x_i)^T \bar{g}(x_j)/\tau)}{\sum_{k\not=i} exp(g(x_i)^T \bar{g}(x_k)/\tau)}$ represents the normalized similarity between the $i$-th target feature and the $j$-th feature stored in the memory bank, and $\tau$ denotes the temperature parameter.
-Later, A$^2$Net \cite{xia2021adaptive} and CSFA \cite{yeh2022boosting} integrate the pseudo labels with the normalized similarity to seek semantic clustering.
-Several remaining methods \cite{yang2022attracting,wu2023when,chen2023contrast} develop a simplified variant to learn class-discriminative features with local clustering in the target dataset, respectively.
-In addition to the feature-level clustering strategies, DECDA \cite{zhu2021source} takes inspiration from the classic deep clustering method \cite{xie2016unsupervised} and learns feature representations and cluster assignments simultaneously.